wjkristiansen/InCommand/readme.md

 rocket fuel refill --all
 ```

-### Input Parameters
+### Input Options

-Input parameter arguments have no prefix like `--` or `-`.
-Input parameters can still be named to aid in usage output.
+Input option arguments have no prefix like `--` or `-`.
+Input options can still be named to aid in usage output.

 Example: